Remember John Denver’s ‘Country Road Take me Home’ where I belong? That was in mind when I was cruising along the country roads…

 At least 22 years ago when I came through Joseph, Oregon, I took a picture of a red barn along the road.
 I liked it, I printed out and framed it.
 Almost everyone who came to our house complimented that picture.

 I was told that the color is beautiful and the composition is nice.
 I did not know anything about the camera or composition, I simply framed a picture and clicked the shutter.
 However the compliments I received on that picture dramatically increased my interest in photography.
 Now whenever I think of red barns, my photography bug would stir me all up.

 I was following a hawk which eventually flew out of my sight.
-With the lead of the hawk, I was drawn to this classic farm house.
+With the lead of the hawk, I was drawn to this classic farmhouse.
 Summer is all cheerful, but I seem to like fall even more.
-Not only green, that band of yellow makes me think of harvest, ripe and maturity.
-Youth is precious and so is the mature state of life.
+Not only green, but that band of yellow also makes me think of harvest, ripe, and maturity.
+Youth is precious and so is the mature stage of life.

 I had my 300mm and 600mm with me, but as usual, I am so afraid of weight and I tried to get by with my 300mm.
 When the distance was there and the birds were in motion, my luck was dimmed.
 I made several attempts to raise my 600mm, but I could barely hold it straight.
 If the bird is not flying, my hand is shaking anyway.
 On this note, I would trade youth for maturity.

 All these pictures were taken with 300mm.
 When I brought them in, the image were pixelated, but OK to view.
 In order to show the geese better, I used texture on the background to enhance the bleak sky.
 I wish pelican shot was taken in a better angle, but he took off in that split second and caught me unprepared.
 I saw a small plane taking off awkwardly, do you?
 To get this hawk, I must have taken 10 consecutive shots.
 Not a perfect capture, but the best I have so far.
 Vulture is surely not my favorite bird, but it is interesting to see them up close with their pierced nose.